Dipak182/HTML5-CSS3-Coffee.Shop.Website/README.md

-# mvcEFProject
+# Atticus Coffee Shop
-This is an e-Billing System project based on ASP.NETMVC framework using codefirst of EnityFramework
+This is a small HTML5 and CSS3 website that allows customers to order coffee online.
+It has drag and drop shopping cart features with the use of JQuery package.